-The assessments mailed at the end of April reflect the physical condition of the property as of December 31.
+The assessments mailed mid-March and reflect the physical condition of the property as of December 31.
 If a house was partially complete as of that date, the assessment includes a value for the lot plus a value for the building based on the per cent complete.
 If your house is completed or occupied this year, you will receive a supplementary assessment notice that reflects the total value of the property less the amount that has already been assessed for the land and building as partially complete.
 The supplementary assessment is pro-rated to reflect the number of months the house is complete or occupied.

 The supply and demand for property of particular types or locations affects market value.
 The community, or where the home is located in the community, plus the surroundings in the neighbourhood are factors.
 For example, a location beside a large park may add to value, whereas a location on a traffic corridor may reduce the market value.
 Physical attributes - such as size of house, type of construction, lot size, age and condition, existence and type of garage - all affect market value.